privcount/privcount/doc/TorEvents.markdown

 * Total Number of Bytes Written
 * Connection Creation Timestamp
 * Current Timestamp
-* Is DNS Request Flag
-* Is Directory Request Flag

 It has the following known issues:
 * This event includes relay DirPort self-checks to their own IPv4 addresses